makwaijun/personalwebpagev2/content/blog/Post51.md

 ### Afternote:

-I personally went through tuition as a kid struggling with maths in IB (perhaps I'm intrinsically a humanities oriented person - but in the guise of an engineer).
+I personally went through tuition as a kid struggling with maths in IB (perhaps I'm intrinsically a humanities oriented person - but studied as an engineer, * cough * conformity).
 There is immense value to 1-1 teaching, a decision that could potentially have changed the trajectory of my life.
 It is for this reason that I recognise the deep complications in addressing this issue equitably.
 Would I send my kid  for tuition to maximise their chance of success?
 Abso-fricking-lutely.
 Would I be conflicted in promoting inequality?
 Probably.
 Would that stop me? no. And thus the cycle continues.